Betamethasone-17-valerate, neomycin sulphate.

 Possibility of cumulative toxicity should be considered when neomycin is applied topically in combination with systemic aminoglycoside therapy.

-Instructions for Use/Handling: Do not dilute.
+Use and Handling: Do not dilute.

 D07CC01 - betamethasone and antibiotics ; Belongs to the class of potent (group III) corticosteroids, in combination with antibiotics.
 Used in the treatment of dermatological diseases.